-16.1 PAY SCHEDULE AND AUTHORITY TO ASSIGN: The Employer agrees that unless otherwise specified, it will be governed by the schedule of hourly rates and working conditions in dealing with its employees who come under the provisions of this Agreement.
-Every effort will be made to fill a non- union position with a non-union employee.
-In the event a Supervisor or Manager position which, from the standpoint of the City's business and best interest of the City, cannot be left unoccupied or vacant for any but the shortest period of time, the City reserves the right to assign and designate an employee to perform the full duties and functions of the supervisor position as defined in this Article.
+16.2 ACTING SUPERVISOR: Every effort will be made to fill a non-union position with a non- union employee.
+In the event a vacancy or absence occurs in a Supervisor or Manager position which, in the City's discretion, cannot be left unoccupied or vacant for any but the shortest period of time, the City reserves the right to assign and designate an employee to perform the full duties and functions of the supervisor position as set forth in this Article.